1.) Why won't my cart load?

 We recommend the use of Curing Salt #2.
 Professional manufacturers require it, the main reason is to prevent Botulism, it also enhances the colour of your salami (pinkiness).
-Of course you can make salami without Cure #2, but you do so at your own risk.
+Of course you can make salami without using Cure #2, but it's widely considered higher risk.

 27.)
 Do I have to use a starter culture when making salami?